Did you know that your body only has one mechanism to lower blood sugar, other than exercise?

-Why Is Sugar Such A Big Deal?
+Why Is Sugar Such a Big Deal?

-In order to answer that, we need to understand normal first.
+In order to answer that, we need to understand “normal” first.
 In other words, what does our body normally do by design in the presence of elevated blood sugar?
 When your blood sugar rises above 100, a signal is immediately sent to your pancreas to release the hormone insulin.

 This is normal.

-The More Insulin Resistant You Become, The Higher Your Blood Sugar And Insulin Levels Become.
+The More Insulin Resistant You Become, the Higher Your Blood Sugar and Insulin Levels Become

-The basic premise of insulin resistance.
+This is the basic premise of insulin resistance.